Need for Programs in Rural Communities

 Analysis of Mental Health and Substance Use Disparities and Access to Treatment Services in the

-This report analyzes disparities in mental health status, prevalence of substance abuse, and access to treatment services in the Appalachian region.
-It includes both quantitative data analyses of substance abuse and access to care in Appalachia as well as case study findings on access to treatment for substance abuse in six Appalachian counties.
+This report analyzes disparities in mental health status, prevalence of substance use disorders, and access to treatment services in the Appalachian region.
+It includes both quantitative data analyses of substance use and access to care in Appalachia as well as case study findings on access to treatment for substance use disorders in six Appalachian counties.

 Author(s): Zhang, Z., Infante, A., Meit, M., English, N., Dunn, M., and Harper Bowers, K.